adarsh206/Job-Portal/README.md

 20. In the single page view you will the email of the recuriter you can also connect with that for better connection and faster response.
 21. In the single page you will every details of that job like title, salary, role, experience level, description and many more.
 22. In this section will find 3 section like benefits, future growth and outline.
+23. In the upper section one hero page is there for single job.